1986–87 Australian region cyclone season: Tropical Storm 07S

 07S existed from 9 to 13 January 1987, in the northwest corner of the basin.
 While the system was not monitored by the Bureau of Meteorology, it was considered a tropical storm by the Joint Typhoon Warning Center (JTWC).

 Severe Tropical Cyclone Connie

 Connie, 15 to 23 January 1987.
 Made landfall over Port Hedland on 19 January.
 Moderate damage was reported in Port Hedland and Whim Creek.

 Tropical Cyclone Irma

 Irma, 19 to 22 January 1987, Gulf of Carpentaria.

 Tropical Cyclone Damien

 Damien, 30 January to 9 February 1987, near Western Australia.

 Severe Tropical Cyclone Jason

 Jason stuck the Northern Territory in February, 1987 damaging 20 buildings.

+Tropical Cyclone Veli

+The precursor tropical low to Cyclone Veli formed during the next day, about 725 km to the south-east of Port Moresby in Papua New Guinea.
+During the next day, the low moved eastward and gradually developed further, before it became equivalent to a category 1 tropical cyclone on the Australian scale, as it reached its 10-minute sustained windspeeds of 85 km/h.
+As the system continued to move eastwards it crossed 160°E and moved into the South Pacific basin during 7 February, before TCWC Nadi named it Veli later that day on the basis of satellite derived evidence.

 Severe Tropical Cyclone Elsie

 On 21 February, Cyclone Elsie formed near Western Australia.
 The storm then made landfall near the same region.
 Catastrophic damage was reported at Mandora Station.

 Tropical Cyclone Kay

 Kay lasted from 6 to 17 April 1987.
 The storm impacted Papua New Guinea and Western Australia.